Celestial317/Celestial317/README.md

 ### About Me

 I’m passionate about building intelligent systems and contributing to open-source projects that push the boundaries of AI and machine learning.
-Currently exploring:

-- LangChain-based multi-agent AI systems
-- Retrieval-Augmented Generation (RAG) architectures
-- AI-ML in General.

----

-### What I Bring to Open Source

 - **Strong foundation** in Python, Java, C, and web technologies
 - Experience with ML frameworks like TensorFlow, Scikit-Learn, and LangChain
-- Hands-on projects in AI agent frameworks, mental health chatbots, and knowledge retrieval systems
+- Projects in AI agent frameworks, mental health chatbots, and knowledge retrieval systems
 - Proven ability to collaborate and lead in academic and tech communities

----

-### Open Source Contributions

-- Actively maintain and develop projects on [my GitHub](https://github.com/celestial317)
+- Maintaining and developing projects on [my GitHub](https://github.com/celestial317)
-- Frequent collaborator on AI/ML tooling and chatbot frameworks

 ---